I am going to write about this from my own personal experience as to why my Cockapoo wouldn’t walk at times and what I did to fix it.

 Turn a different way off your driveway

 Do this the first few times.
-What I did sometimes was turn the way she wanted to go, then once we get moving, cross over the road and loop back the way I wanted to go.
+What I did sometimes turned the way she wanted to go, then once we get moving, cross over the road and loop back the way I wanted to go.

 Take your partner or a family member with you